Mass digitization: Server Farms

 Another large shift in the infrastructure of data storage was the advent server farms.
 Websites rely on server farms for “scalability, reliability, and low-latency access to Internet content”.
-According to Burns, these technologies are essential when building a high-performance infrastructure for content delivery.
+According to Randal Burns, these technologies are essential when building a high-performance infrastructure for content delivery.
 Moving from microfilm to complex server farms with their own schemas demonstrates the infrastructural demands mass digitization requires over time.
 Here, mass digitization is both facilitated and exists in this place.
 Without server farms, data would not be able to be stored or accessed on the necessary scale for mass digitization projects.
 However, it is important to note that server farms do not act alone in storing data.
 Other web based infrastructures aid greatly in the storage of data, such as hard drives on a personal computer.
 Encryption tools and services also work to protect and secure data in sensitive, or internal use, mass digitization projects.